The Lyrene Family

 A year before their wedding, Charles bought sixty acres of land west of the town of Silverhill.
 With the help of his brother Peter Lyrene and father Andrew Lyrene, Charles built a house on the land.

 Anna's first child, Martha, was born in Chicago in October 1903.
-After the bay was thriving in 1904, mother and child took the long train ride to Baldwin County, Alabama to live in their new house on their farm.
+After the baby was thriving in 1904, mother and child took the long train ride to Baldwin County, Alabama to live in their new house on their farm.

 In June 1906, Charles' mother Marta died in Silverhill, after a long sickness.